My Caregiver Journal

 - Hospital discharge summaries

-You may also contact your Service Manager to get your own My Caregiver Journal.
+You may also contact your Service Coordinator to get your own My Caregiver Journal.
 You can print it and keep it in a binder or use it on your computer to help you stay organized.

 Taking some time to plan can help make your caregiving easier.
 Creating a daily schedule for your household will form routines, and allow you to leave some time to care for yourself.